eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 }
 ```

-In this case, we need to specify, that we want to use the live channel
-(which is the only channel capable of sending Messages anyway).
-The header
-`direction` shows that the Message is sent *TO* the inbox (`path`) of our Thing.
 Notice that our `topic` adheres to the [Ditto Protocol topic definition](protocol-specification-topic.html)
-with *messages* as the criterion and the message-subject as *action*.
+with *messages* as the criterion, *live* as channel, and the message-subject as action.

 We encourage you to always send a `correlation-id` with your Messages.
 This is especially important, since the WebSocket Ditto Protocol binding